 The cajon is unique in that it serves as its own throne: the player sits atop the box, leans backwards at a slight angle and strikes the box’s face.

 Traditionally, the cajon player would use his hands; these days, a broader range of sound is achieved by beating it with sticks or mallets, or combed with brushes – as you would a jazz snare.

 Another interesting fact of this hand percussion marvel is its association with Ireland’s bodhran: in a folk music pinch, this box drum fits the bill nicely!

 Thus we’ve come full circle: from the djembe drum through the standard drum set that you might already own, with a nod to talking drums and paying respects to cymbals.

 These drums’ history could be no more diverse, fascinating and colourful, could it?

-Neither could drum lessons be!
+Neither could drumming lessons be!
 Instead of searching online for drum lessons near me, let Superprof take you further into your drum education.